blackstoneaudio/audiobook-spec/README.md

 * If they have taken the extra time to label the tracks (Chapter 1, Part 3, etc) there is no standard way of ingesting that in order to preserve that work.
 * They cannot indicate any contractual obligations regarding the labelling of the audio
 * There is no standard way of exchanging additional data about the files (md5, runtime, count) to ensure they are complete

+## Why YAML?
+Why not just use 'X'?

+YAML is easy to read
+YAML is a superset of JSON
+YAML supports comments
+YAML supports anchors/aliases
+YAML serializes to JSON

+As for 'X':

+JSON is universally understood (did I mention YAML serializes to JSON?)
+XML hurts my brain
+CSV is not multi-dimensional

+## But this "spec" is just a file?
+Where's the rest?

+I beleive that a single file can describe where the assets are, and how to organize them.
+Think of it like a packing slip AND an assembly guide, in one.

+We could deliver *just* this file (for example to our App) and it would be able to assemble the pieces We could include this file in a packaged bundle (ISO, Zip, gZip, Tar etc) and it would equally describe the contents of that package.

+### A note about M4Bs
+If you are wondering why I would completely ignore M4Bs, it's because they are completely unsuitable:

+It's an Apple spec tacked onto the MP4 spec
+Software options for automated creation is woefully limited A maximum runtime of 9hrs 15 minutes, until you risk breaking the player.
+The 'bookmarks' are flat with no display options
+Only AAC encoded audio is supported - and must be created as a single file and many, many more reasons....